francoiscabrol/ranger.vim/README.md

 To open the selected file in a new tab, instead of the current tab (the default behaviour) - add this line in your .vimrc or init.vim: `let g:ranger_open_new_tab = 1`

-The command for opening ranger is `:Ranger`.
+The command for opening Ranger in the current file's directory is `:Ranger`.
+For opening Ranger in the current worspace, run `:RangerWorkingDirectory`